 Take a bowl of banana pudding along to a potluck dinner or social occasion and watch it disappear!
-Chill the pudding for at least 30 minutes for the very best flavor.
+Chill the pudding for at least 30 minutes before serving for the very best flavor.

 - 3 bananas (plus 1 banana for topping, if desired)